A pattern that runs through scripture is that Jesus is always “In the Middle”. Is there a message here?

 One of the patterns which runs through scripture is that Jesus is always “In the Middle”.
 Is there a message here?

-Two Hebrew letters spell the word “and” which ties two things together; ie: “this” and “that”, where the “and” is in the middle.
-Those two Hebrew letters are the “Alef” and the “Tav”, or in Greek the “Alpha” and “Omega”.
+There are two Hebrew letters which spell the word “and”.
+“And” is a connector that ties two things together; ie: “this” and “that”, where the “and” is in the middle.
+Those two Hebrew letters are the “Alef” and the “Tav”, or in Greek the “Alpha” AND “Omega”.

 Colossians 1:17 He existed before all things, AND He holds everything together.